dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ## Usage
 ### Step 0 (Prerequisites):
 Background masking and ROI selection (i.e., leaf pixels within the three distinct regions) are required to obtain leaf reflectance spectra.
 We provide a simple GUI that assists users in masking the background, selecting plants, and obtaining mean reflectance spectra from the central, paracentral, and peripheral areas, as well as from the whole plants.
 The obtained spectral data are saved in CSV format.
-Sample hyperspectral images for the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided at [https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_images]
+Sample hyperspectral images for the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided in the [SPECIM_sample_images](https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_images) directory.

 ```python
 """